intuit/postcss-themed/README.md

 }
 ```

+**Note**

 ```
-Note: To generate the remaining themes, specify the theme you want to generate using defaultTheme option.
+To generate the remaining themes, specify the theme you want to generate using defaultTheme option.
 ```

 ## Debug